sourabh-ghorpade/parking-lot-clj/README.md

 # parking_lot

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to park cars and show stats on them.

 ## Usage